-Although all parts of Florida are vulnerable, some areas get hit harder than others.
+Although all parts of Florida are vulnerable (including Fort Lauderdale, West Palm Beach and Port St. Lucie), some areas get hit harder than others.
 Areas in the southern and southeastern parts of Florida tend to suffer impact more frequently, as they are closer to the warm waters of the Atlantic ocean.
 Another area that often sees severe damage is the panhandle.

 Florida’s western coast (like Tampa) and areas such as Jacksonville are often spared from the direct strike of hurricanes.
 However, they can still be affected by landfall.
 Although land tends to slow hurricanes down, because Florida is a long and skinny peninsula, storms can maintain just enough speed and strength to rebuild themselves once they pass over the state and make it back to the ocean.
 Also, due to its geography, a hurricane making landfall in one area can still have impacts felt across the state, hundreds of miles away.

 Hurricanes can bring several hazards, such as high winds, heavy rain, flooding, and storm surges.
 Additionally, tornadoes are common when hurricanes pass over land.

 Winds associated with hurricanes can range from 74 mph to more than 155 mph and cause extensive damage to buildings and trees.

 Heavy rains create the potential for flooding, damaging homes and businesses.